antvis/G6/docs/manual/middle/nodeGroup.en.md

 ```

 ### Render the Node Group
-If there are `groupId`s in node data, G6 will render the group for the node automatically.
-You need to defined the `x` and `y` for nodes when there is no layout for the graph.
+If there are `groupId` in node data, G6 will render the group for the node automatically.
+You need to defined the `x` and `y` for nodes when there is no layout method for the graph.

 ```javascript
 const data = {